himmAllRight/himmAllRight-source/content/post/new-lgud4379b.md

 Being single monitor, I could easily sit myself in front of it, and have my main content centered, just like with the ultra-wide.
 Being so large, I could still have auxiliary windows opened on either side.
-One advantage the ud4379 had over the ultrawide however, was that being a massive 16:9 screen, it could easily be divided into 4 1080p screens.
+One advantage the ud4379 had over the ultra-wide however, was that being a massive 16:9 screen, it could easily be divided into 4 1080p screens.
 In fact, this model supports spitting the screen into four separate displays, each taking a different input (more on that later..).
 While the ultra-wides often support splitting and